MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/Reset-SmbClientConfiguration.md

 ### -AuditServerDoesNotSupportEncryption

-Specifies whether to audit when a server doesn't support encryption.
-If this parameter is specified, events will be logged when a server doesn't support encryption.
+Resets whether to audit when a server doesn't support encryption to its default value.

 ```yaml
 Type: SwitchParameter